NCAS-CMS/cms-website/pages/puma2.md

 Users will be invited to move over in batches to help CMS manage the transition.

-To use PUMA2, you will need to move over your files from the old PUMA, and then setup your account on the new system.
+To use PUMA2, you will need to move over your files from old PUMA, and then setup your account on the new system.
 This involves making some changes to your user environment, and configuring an ssh-agent to run jobs on ARCHER2 and JASMIN.